vlongle/productivity_shortcuts/README.md

 - `Shift + Command + d`: split pane vertical
 - `ctrl + d`: close this iterm pane
 - `Shift + arrow key`: move between panes
-(I customized this by going to Preferences/profiles/panes)
+(I customized this by going to Preferences/profiles/Keys and add shortcuts for `Previous Pane` and `Next Pane`)
 - `Cmd + K`: equivalent to `$ clear` in terminal

 ### Hotkey Window